Five senior researchers, nine PhD holders,

 Boyan Boyanov is an Associate

-International Relations Department of the Law School at Sofia University
+Relations Department of the Law School at Sofia University “St. Kliment

-“St. Kliment Ohridski”.
-He holds a Master degree in International Relations
+Ohridski”.
+He holds a Master degree in International Relations from the

-from the same School and a Master degree in International Public Policy
+same School and a Master degree in International Public Policy from Osaka

-from Osaka School of International Public Policy of Osaka University.
-He
+School of International Public Policy of Osaka University.
+He was awarded a

-Department, International Cooperation Directorate, Ministry of Defense of
+International Cooperation Directorate, Ministry of Defense of the Republic

-the Republic of Bulgaria.
-His research interests have been vested in
+of Bulgaria.
+His research interests have been vested in nuclear weapons

 Korea’s nuclear-powered diplomacy.
 He has academic publications on these

-holder in International Relations at the Law School of Sofia University
+in International Relations at the Law School of Sofia University “St.

 deterrence, security and cyber security policy.
 Assistant Professor at the